Transcript of discussion

 They are not living a lavish lifestyle.
 They’re not doing these things to make money as he wants to perceive it.
 Sure.
 There are some people.
 Commit welfare fraud.
 We know that it happens, but let me break this down for you.
 Compared to the average American household, welfare recipients spend far less money on food, consumption, entertainment, and even healthcare costs.

 In fact, families receiving welfare spend 154% less on entertainment and 123% less on healthcare costs.
 That is not this lavish lifestyle and is not this thing.
-This goal to be oriented to that.
+This goal is to be oriented to that.
 Vance wants people to think Appalachians are essentially striving to be.
 It’s not true.
 And unfortunately, he wants to portray this in the book itself without actually providing statistics.

 Also, try to essentially convince you that if you’re poor, you’re lazy that he says he doesn’t correlate it to that.
 But he does several times throughout the book, things that advance forgets to mention when he talks about how poor people essentially are lazy.

 And that’s why it’s perilous.
 It is something that he is constantly referring to.
 Even though he says that he’s not, he forgets that in Appalachia.
-Jobs are scarce, especially professional careers and the jobs that people have don’t pay.
+Jobs are scarce, especially professional careers, and the jobs that people have don’t pay.
 In fact, in 2017, the number one and number two employment opportunities for Appalachians were food, lodging and entertainment, and the retail trade.

 Those accounted for 26% of jobs.
 Think about that.
 Several of those jobs pay minimum wage or barely above it.
-If you want to continue to blame the poor, your in the wrong area because it’s not that people aren’t working or they’re refusing to work.
+If you want to continue to blame the poor, you are in the wrong area because it’s not that people aren’t working or they’re refusing to work.
 It’s the fact that good-paying jobs have not come to Appalachia in mass quantities as other areas have.
 It’s just not happening.

 Vance.
 Doesn’t mention this.
 He doesn’t talk about it.
 Essentially how people struggle because of the available jobs.
 Remember Appalachia, at one time, was an important manufacturing area.
 Still, with the decline of coal and manufacturing, jobs are scarce, and the jobs that are coming in our retail trade don’t pay a lot of money.